Learning Abroad Center

 Sustainable development is critical to the future of the planet, its people, and our communities.
 Evidence of its importance are the efforts by the United Nations and other organizations, including the University of Minnesota, to advance sustainable development goals.
 Sustainable development considers factors such as climate change, food and agriculture, energy, health, the environment and pollution, the economy, and development of technology such as green chemistry.
 Learn about how these factors are connected and how they shape our future.
 Speak with experts and engage with local Guatemalan university students on sustainable development in both Minnesota and Guatemala.
 Explore how different countries and organizations are working to combat climate change.

-This program is open to any first year UofM-Twin Cities students.
+This program is open to any UofM Twin Cities student.
 A background in chemistry is not required nor necessary.

 Program Model